vvummadi/hugo-website/README.md

 hugo server
 ```

 The command builds the website on your machine and makes it available at http://localhost:1313, rebuilding automatically as you edit.
-You can modify the content of the repository and develop your website entirely on your local machine.
+You can modify the content of the repository and develop your website entirely on your machine.

 ### Continuous deployment